lancew/pull_request_challenge_guide/README.md

 > Let the author know you held the event and what you did, tell them you made some pull requests.
 > At CV-Library we have found that the authors react really positively,
 > Share any/all replies from the author with everyone (perhaps just snippets).

+* Blog about it!
+> We try and write a blog post about each event and what we enjoyed.
+> As per the advice at YAPC:EU2017, maybe try and work in the term "The Perl Language" to boost TIOBE results! ;-)
 # Summary